-I received this question from a viewer the other day, about the qualification process once a client has already agreed to a meeting.
+I received a question from a viewer the other day, about the sales calls qualification process once a client has already agreed to a meeting.

 Without further ado, let’s jump into it: